 David Hunter Bishop is an award-winning senior adventure traveler and retired journalist from Hawaii.
 He’s been on the road as a solo traveler since August 2016.
-He’s under lockdown in Merida, Mexico and has been an active community member of The Nomadic Network events throughout this pandemic.
+He’s now under lockdown in Mérida, Mexico, however.
+He has been an active community member of The Nomadic Network events throughout this pandemic.
 You can view his travel adventures at davidhunterbishop.com.

 What’s more contagious than COVID-19?

 I learned early on in my travels how a ready smile can open doors to friendships and opportunities.